A conservator-restorer's professional practice is assessed by the accreditation process.

 There will be 3 assessors; 2 ICRI accredited assessors and an external assessor in the specialisation of the candidate.

-Following the assessment the assessors will compile a joint report with recommendations which is then submitted to ICRI for initial review by the Accreditation Committee and subsequent approval by the Board at its next meeting.
+Following the assessment the assessors will compile a joint report with recommendations.
+This is submitted to ICRI Accreditation Committee for initial review and then to the Board at its next meeting.

 The candidate will then be notified in writing of the assessors’ recommendations, as approved by the Board.